ArturMoczulski/delconis-atavism-server-docker/README.md

 1. Download Atavism Server ZIP and Agis ZIP from [Atavism Online APanel](https://apanel.atavismonline.com/) into `archives/`.

-2. `./gradlew install`

-3. `./gradlew dev.up`
+2. `./gradlew dev.up`

-4. Connect with your Unity client.
+3. Connect with your Unity client.

 ### Creating a new plugin